U.S.S. Aegis

 Meta-Focused Tweaks:

 This is not a build remotely close to meta.
-There are more expensive consoles out there like Immolating Phasre Lance and Dynamic Power Redistribution Module (especially with a Point Defense Bombardment Warhead for its 2-piece) that would benefit this but I would think it's a waste of resources on something so off the beaten path.
+There are more expensive consoles out there like Immolating Phaser Lance and Dynamic Power Redistribution Module (especially with a Point Defense Bombardment Warhead for its 2-piece) that would benefit this but I would think it's a waste of resources on something so off the beaten path.

 Budget Tweaks: